Romantic dadas. Involved in flying superlatives with Miguel Angel Rios

 Paris: Collectif Génération, 2009.
+The most inventive book it has ever been my privilege to offer.
 No. 4 of 12 copies, numbered and signed by artist and author on colophon inside final gathering.
 5 gatherings in folder.
-Suffice to say that this tour de force is "constructed" out of BFK Rives and consists of a paper cover containing 6 loose gatherings of 8 pages each. . . sort of!
+This tour de force is "constructed" out of BFK Rives and consists of a paper cover containing 6 loose gatherings of 8 pages each. . . sort of!
 Some of the pages are half-pages opening in various directions to expose the unexpected when turned.
 Nearly all are collaged, perforated, die-cut, even sliced!
 Ths is one of five similar works; the others are designed by Elana Herzog, Ruizhong Yao, Elana Herzog again (bound by Brigitte Benoist), and Julião Sarmento; All were published by Gervais Jassaud.
 Only one copy of each of these located in OCLC.
 The Rios version is in the Koopman Collection at the Koninglijke Bibliotheek, den Haag / the National Library of the Netherlands.
 In "Artists & Others: the imaginative French Book in the 21st century," Paul van Kappeleveen writes extensively of Jassaud and "Romantic Dadas."

 "The work of Rios is rooted in Argentinian culture but incorporates many elements of present-day American politics and society.
 His Romantic dadas is reminiscent of a wall covered with graffiti."